artefactual-labs/archivematica-acceptance-tests/docs/developer-documentation.rst

 ================================================================================

-This document provides developer documentation for the Archivematica Automated User Acceptance Tests.
+This document provides developer documentation for the Archivematica Automated User Acceptance Tests (AMAUAT).
 This is technical documentation for those seeking to understand how these tests work and how to contribute to them.

 The Archivematica Automated User Acceptance Tests (or just the AM Acceptance Tests, or just AT) are high-level tests of the Archivematica_ application which